 ☐ A regular Surface mesh with quadrilateral plane stress elements was defined and assigned to the jaws of the spanner.
-An irregular Surface mesh with triangular handle of the spanner.
+An irregular Surface mesh with triangular plane stress elements and a fixed element size was defined and assigned to the handle of the spanner.
 Two geometry attributes were used to specify the spanner jaws and handle thickness.
 A material attribute specifying the properties of steel was assigned to all Surfaces.
 Two support attributes were assigned in order to simulate the spanner being used to turn a nut and a structural face load was applied to the top edge of the handle.